-- Proof of identity, date of birth, and residency. - Mayor shall not provide a social security number or any document to prove the absence of a social security number. - An applicant shall include a certified translation of a document provided that is not in English. - Aesthetics - Following on the face of the card and in its machine-readable zone in a font size no larger than the smallest font size otherwise appearing on the card: "Not valid for official federal purposes." - The Mayor may incorporate different features but only if doing so would result in a card that appears more similar to regular license. - License/permit/ID card issued under this section shall not be used to consider an individual's citizenship or immigration status, or as a basis for a criminal investigation, arrest, or detention.
+- An applicant shall include a certified translation of a document provided that is not in English. - Aesthetics - Following on the face of the card and in its machine-readable zone in a font size no larger than the smallest font size otherwise appearing on the card: "Not valid for official federal purposes." - The Mayor may incorporate different features but only if doing so would result in a card that appears more similar to regular license. - License/permit/ID card issued under this section shall not be used to consider an individual's citizenship or immigration status, or as a basis for a criminal investigation, arrest, or detention.